mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 Who is *you* here?
 Me, the reviewer?
 What if I don't want to build web UIs C but I want to learn about your approach?
 Then I can't identify.
 And you lose my interest.
 Do you want that?

-### What to do instead?
+##### What to do instead?
-In Example #1 using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
+In the previous example, using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
 Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger: